 All the features of feeding, housing, and care for all three breeds are identical.
 There is only one difference between the breeds: the likelihood of getting a precious egg (silver or gold).
 The highest probability of getting a precious egg is in peacocks of the Nicolai breed.
 The peacocks of the Alexandrovskaya breed have slightly less, and even less in the peacocks of the Andreevskaya breed.
 All breeds have different state values.

-Andreevskaya, Aleksandrovskaya and Nikolaevskaya peacock breeds spend a lot of energy to maintain their life, that is why the egg laying rate of these breeds is much lower than that of the Ordinary, Red and Royal breeds.
+Andreevsky, Alexandrovsky and Nikolaevsky peacocks spend a lot of energy to maintain their life, so the egg laying rate of these breeds is much lower than that of the Common, Red and Royal breeds.

 Table.
 Older peacocks and their chances of laying a precious egg